-- We considered positive and negative evidence impacting management's forecasts, including market and industry trends. - We compared management's forecasts to the actual results of operations and excess availability levels for the available period after year-end. - We evaluated the adequacy of management's disclosure in the financial statements regarding the Company's liquidity by comparing to other audit evidence obtained to determine whether such information is consistent with the Company's liquidity disclosure.
+- We obtained management's cash flow forecasts covering the going concern assessment period to March 2024 and evaluated the reasonableness of the cash flow forecast by comparing it to historical operating results. - We performed sensitivity analyses on the projected revenue and operating margins used in the Company's cash flow projections to evaluate the impact on the conclusions reached by management. - We evaluated the adequacy of management's disclosure in the financial statements regarding the Company's liquidity by comparing to other audit evidence obtained to determine whether such information is consistent with the Company's liquidity disclosure